'Say it, do it, prove it' for consent: Best practices for building a closed-loop consent and preference audit program at scale

 Brought to you by Feroot

-In this webinar, Ivan Tsarynny will unpack why auditing CMP platforms at scale is operationally challenging — pages × properties × geographies × languages × consent states × vendor behaviors — and why sampling creates blind spots that can turn into regulatory and reputational exposure.
-He will walk through a practical closed-loop audit model that verifies the full chain: policy → user experience → consent signal → downstream tracker/script firing → evidence → remediation → re-test.
+Join Ian Wardell, Privacy & Risk, Reddit, and Ivan Tsarynny, CEO Feroot for this interactive webinar as they unpack why auditing CMP platforms at scale is operationally challenging (pages × properties × geographies × languages × consent states × vendor behaviors) and why sampling creates blind spots that can turn into regulatory and reputational exposure.
+Ian and Ivan will present a practical closed-loop audit model that verifies the full chain: policy → user experience → consent signal → downstream tracker/script firing → evidence → remediation → re-test.